-Pediatric Critical Care Division: Chief's Message
+Pediatric Critical Care Division Message

-Collectively, the CCM Division seeks to accomplish the following broad goals: (1) To build a cohesive and well-coordinated team, based on a shared vision and core values; (2) To focus the research efforts of faculty and fellows into theme-oriented, hypothesis-driven research, worthy of state or federal funding and publication in high-impact journals; and (3) To mature from regional to national prominence in the field of Pediatric Critical Care, by achieving excellence in clinical care, cutting-edge research, and innovative teaching programs.
-Later this year, our programs will be enhanced after we move into new, state-of-the-art facilities at Le Bonheur Children’s, including a 20-bed PICU, a 21-bed Intermediate Care Unit, and a 10-bed CVICU – supporting an expansion of clinical, research, and teaching programs.
+Collectively, the CCM Team seeks to accomplish the following broad goals: (1) To build a cohesive and well-coordinated team, based on a shared vision and core values; (2) To focus the research efforts of faculty and fellows into theme-oriented, hypothesis-driven research, worthy of state or federal funding and publication in high-impact journals; (3) To mature from regional to national prominence in the field of Pediatric Critical Care, by achieving excellence in clinical care, cutting-edge research, and innovative teaching programs; and (4) To build a clinical and research bridge with our sister institution – St. Jude Children’s Research Hospital to provide mutual growth.

 Our motto is “The critically ill patient is the most important person in the Intensive Care Unit and we are here to serve him/her to the best of our abilities”.
 Our philosophy is based on creative energy, enthusiasm, and optimism.
 Come visit us, or join us, to experience the camaraderie and creativity in the Division of Pediatric Critical Care Medicine, as we “strive to make miracles happen” in the lives of children - everyday.